Photo by Monivette Cordeiro

 "I will continue to hold people who do harm in this community accountable for their action," Ayala says.
 "I will do so in a way that is sensible, fair and just.
 Florida's death penalty has been the cause of considerable legal chaos, uncertainty and turmoil.
 An analysis of the death penalty must be pragmatic.
 It must be realistic and not simply theoretical, impulsive or emotional."

 Ayala says the death penalty process drags victims' families through the justice system as defendants continue to appeal their case through the courts.
 Executions don't happen immediately after a suspect is convicted - it can take years, or even decades, as defendants exhaust the legal process.
-Ayala adds that the death penalty is not a deterrent to crime and has no pubic safety benefit.
+Ayala adds that the death penalty is not a deterrent to crime and has no public safety benefit.

 "There is no justice when victims are being misled about an end that I doubt will occur," she says.